-Celebrate Halloween weekend with a Chilli encounter at Braehead Community Garden on Saturday
+Celebrate Halloween 2021 with a Chilli encounter at Braehead Community Garden on Saturday

 If you’re looking for a chiling encounter this Halloween weekend, Braehead Community Garden are serving up all the right ingredients.
 On Saturday, the community project is hosting a Chilli Pepper sale after growing some of the hottest varieties on the planet this year.